WhiteflagProtocol/whiteflag-api/docs/md/errors.md

 err = new ProtocolError(message, causes, code);
 ```

-with the folloing arguments:
+with the following arguments:

-* `message` is similar to the property of the generic Error class, i.e. a string with a human readable description of the error
+* `message` is similar to the property of the generic Error class, i.e. a string with a human-readable description of the error
-* `causes` is an additional property in the form of an array that may contain a human readable stack of underlying causes
+* `causes` is an additional property in the form of an array that may contain a human-readable stack of underlying causes
 * `code` is a property of type string, identifying the type of error as described below for both classes

 ### `ProcessingError` class error codes